VIPKid

 VIPKid, also known as VIPKID, is an online teaching and education company.

 History

 Founded in 2013 and formally launched in 2014 by Cindy Mi, the VIPKid platform connects paying students with teachers in the United States and Canada.
 Its online-classroom portal enables students to receive 25-minute English language lessons from fluent English-speaking teachers.
-Students and teachers communicate via its video chat platform.
+Students and teachers communicate via its global classroom platform.

 In 2017, VIPKid launched a new service, Lingo Bus, to teach Mandarin to students of 5 to 12 years old.